stevewithington/ng-dotnet/README.md

 This project was originally created with `dotnet new angular`.
 See [Use the Angular project template with ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/client-side/spa/angular?view=aspnetcore-2.2&tabs=visual-studio) for details.

 However, as of the date I created this project, it was using [Angular v6](https://v6.angular.io).
-I've simply upgraded it to use [Angular v7](https://angular.io/).
+I've upgraded it to use [Angular v7](https://angular.io/), and included [PrimeNG](https://www.primefaces.org/primeng/#/) for UI.

 Assuming you want to publish and host your app somehwere, check out [Publish an ASP.NET Core app to Azure with Visual Studio](https://docs.microsoft.com/en-us/aspnet/core/tutorials/publish-to-azure-webapp-using-vs?view=aspnetcore-2.2).